arnihermann/timedreb2erl/README.md

 The `simulate` flag outputs code that can be run with McErlang.
 If it is omitted, then refined Erlang code is outputted.

-The `rtfactor` flag specifies what time units are in the generated code (in milliseconds).
+The `timeunit` flag specifies what time units are in the generated code (in milliseconds).
 Default 1000.

 The `monitor` flag has no effect unless `outputdir` is used.